"A friend is someone who knows the song in your heart, and can sing it back to you when you have forgotten the words."

 Make them an ENCOURAGEMENT JAR that they can pull from any time they need a pick-me-up.
 Recycle a glass jar or even a box, by filling it with notes of encouragement and scriptures on little slips of paper.

 Read an inspiring book lately?
 Write an encouraging note inside and pass it along to a friend.
-For a free sticker to help you pass on books, check out PASS HOPE ON.

 Text them A SCRIPTURE A DAY for a week and include a picture that will make them smile.